halinhtvn3a/SWP391_Project/README.md

 ## You will find in this repo the following stuff.

 #### Features
 * Easy Booking: Simple and intuitive court reservation system.
+There are three types of booking: Fixed Schedule Booking, One-Time Day Booking, Flexible Schedule Booking
 * Real-Time Updates: Get real-time availability of courts.
 * User Authentication: Secure sign-up and login for users.
 * Admin Dashboard: Manage bookings, courts, and users from an easy-to-use admin interface.